-- Cameras Quantity – Data Storing.
-We will discuss a storing matter, how does cameras quantity affect video file size and how can you select the best storing option for your occasion;
+- Camera Quantity – Data Storing.
+We will discuss a storage matter, how cameras quantity affect video file size, and how you can select the best storage option for your occasion.

-- Installation place, that greatly defines which type of camera you need and which camera body form factor fits better in your case;
+- Installation place, which greatly defines which type of camera you need and which camera body form factor fits better in your case;

-- Data transmission type – a wireless Wi-fi or wired options, and what are the things to pay attention to;
+- Data transmission type – wireless Wi-fi or wired options, and what are the things to pay attention to?

 - Power transmission type and its arrangement;

-It’s not secret that when you purchase a camera you got to think ahead and come up with how recordings from the camera will be stored.
-Of course, the more cameras you consider having in your setup, the higher video quality your recording will be – the bigger storage capacity you need.
+It’s not a secret that when you purchase a camera, you have to think ahead and come up with how recordings from the camera will be stored.
+Of course, the more cameras you consider having in your setup, the higher video quality your recording will be, the bigger storage capacity you need.
 And there are 3 options:

 - MicroSD cards;